-Click the accordion below to watch a recent panel the Barnett Fellows hosted for the 2021-2022 Barnett Field School.
+Click the accordion below to watch a series of panels the Barnett Fellows hosted for the 2021-2022 Barnett Field School.

 The Barnett Fellows Field School hosted Power & Potentials: Justice, Equity, and Advocacy in the Arts on March 22 in the Barnett Center Collaboratory.
 Moderated by PhD student and Barnett Fellow De'Avin Mitchell, the panel sought to explore the intersections of advocacy and justice in the arts.